segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

     };
 ```

-## Bonus: save some time with auth0.
+## Aside: save some time with auth0.
 Phew! if you followed through the steps 0-8, you'll see that securing your apps using JWTs on Android isn't exactly a piece of cake.
 In fact, things can get really complicated and quickly too.